XavierGSSchool/ESOF-322-01-assignment04/README.md

 This document demonstrates how to format integers, floats, and strings in C99 and Python.
 Proper formatting ensures clear, readable output.

 > formatting output matters, as without it can make your work appear less import, and meaningful.
-Plus it is a very handle tool to use in software dev work, it will benefit you later in life.
+Plus it is a very handy tool to use in software dev work, it will benefit you later in life.

 <hr>